icook/vagrant-jenkins/README.md

     gem install librarian-chef

-3. Run `librarian install` to pull down the required cookbooks
+3. Run `librarian-chef install` to pull down the required cookbooks
 4. Run `vagrant up` to start the VM and the chef boostrap process

 ## License